-Be the one ready to help a fellow diver should the need arise by becoming a PADI Emergency Oxygen Provider.
-Knowing how and when to use emergency oxygen is a great skill to have and means you’re ready to help others should the need arise.
-Becoming a PADI Emergency Oxygen Provider lets you will help you to recognize scuba diving illnesses treatable with emergency oxygen, and be prepared to offer aid.
+Be the one ready to help a fellow diver, should the need arise, by becoming a PADI Emergency Oxygen Provider.
+Knowing how and when to use emergency oxygen is a great skill to have and means you’re ready to help others.
+First Aid in diving emergencies can be greatly assisted by providing Emergency Oxygen.
+Whilst this is not a challenging course, learning the correct procedures for handling 100% oxygen is crucial.

 Though suited for divers, this course has no prerequisites and doesn’t include dives, which means it is equally applicable to those who are around divers – boat crew, non-diving buddies, lifeguards, and shore staff.
 You don’t need any previous CPR or first aid training to take the course.

 You’ll learn about dive injuries, different types of emergency oxygen equipment and safety considerations when using oxygen.
 Then you’ll practice:

 Assembling and disassembling emergency oxygen equipment.